Community Engagement on Future Flood Risks

 Lake Macquarie is located on the east coast of Australia and one of the largest cities in New South Wales.
-Lake Macquarie City Council provides the community with a diverse range of products and services to improve the residents' lifestyle.
+Lake Macquarie City Council provides the community with a diverse range of products and services to improve the residents’ lifestyle.
+In order to manage community engagement, the city council made extensive use of Darzin, stakeholder management software.

 The Future Flood Risks Management Plan